Barringer High School: Athletics

 The Barringer High School Blue Bears compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
 With 1,115 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 Until the NJSIAA's 2009 realignment, the school had participated in Division B of the Northern New Jersey Interscholastic League, which included high schools located in Bergen, Essex and Passaic counties, and was separated into three divisions based on NJSIAA size classification.
 The football team competes in the Liberty White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group IV North for football for 2018–2020.
+The school was classified by the NJSIAA as Group V North for football for 2022–2024, which included schools with 1,317 to 5,409 students.

 The school's football rivalry with East Orange Campus High School, which dates back to a Thanksgiving Day game played in 1897, was listed at 7th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
-East Orange leads the rivalry with a 57-39-9 overall record as of 2017.
+East Orange leads the rivalry with a 63-39-9 overall record as of 2023.

 In 1918, during future major league baseball player Moe Berg's senior season, the Newark Star-Eagle selected a nine-man "dream team" from the city's best prep and public high school baseball players, and Berg was named the team's third baseman.

 The boys track team won the indoor track public school state championship in 1930, 1934 and 1939.

-The boys track team won the spring track state championship in Group IV in 1933 and 1934.
+The boys track team won the spring / outdoor track state championship in Group IV in 1933 and 1934.

 The boys fencing team was the overall state co-champion in 1969 with Essex Catholic High School after both teams had overall records of 45–9 in competition; Barringer won the team foil competition.

 The 1975 football team finished the season with a 9–1–1 record after winning the North II Group IV state sectional title with a 14–13 victory against Livingston High School in the championship game played in front of a crowd of 7,500.

 The 1980 boys basketball team finished the season with a 26–4 record after winning the Group IV state championship, defeating Trenton Central High School by a score of 68–56 in the tournament final.

 Administration

-The school's principal is Jose Aviles.
-His core administration team includes four vice principals.
+As of September 2023, the school's principal is Natasha Pared.
+Her core administrative team includes five vice principals along with department chairpersons assisting in administrative roles as well.